mbrt/gmailctl/README.md

 your filters before applying them, refactor some filters together... in a way treat them like you treat your code!

-Gmail allows to import and export filters in XML format.
+Gmail allows one to import and export filters in XML format.
 This can be used to maintain them in some better way... but dear Lord, no!
 Not by hand!
 That's what most other tools do: providing some kind of DSL that generate XML filters that can be imported in your settings... by hand [this is the approach of the popular